Looking for tips on how to extend the range and battery efficiency of your Tesla EV?

 “Reduced range” and “extending battery range and efficiency” are common topics amongst EV drivers, especially in the cold weather during winter months.

-In this post, I have specifically covered a list of best practices and tips on how to extend range.
+In this post, I have specifically covered a list of best practices and tips on how to extend the range of your EV.

 In fact, these are the tips that have worked for me – on different occasions – and helped reduce range anxiety!

-Most of these would also apply to any kind of electric vehicle you own but the focus on this list is Tesla range of vehicles – Models S, 3, X, Y.
+Most of these would also apply to any kind of electric vehicle you own, but the focus on this list is Tesla’s range of vehicles – Models S, 3, X, and Y.

 What is Range?

 Range (or Rated Range) is the distance your Tesla (or any other electric vehicle) can cover on a single full battery charge.
 In other words, it is the maximum energy your vehicle battery can store that you can use to cover the distance.
 Like gasoline cars have mpg (miles per gallon) ratings, that’s exactly what the rated range is for electric vehicles.